sp1222/Recipe_Manager/README.md

 Ingredients: can add, modify, and remove ingredients with information translating to recipes correctly.

 Next Steps (notes to self):
+- Test Files need to be updated to correspond with current functionalities.
-- refactor code, documentation
+- refactor code, documentation. work in progress.
+- start daily/weekly/monthly menu builds.
 - make recipes scalable.
-- start daily/weekly/monthly menu builds
-- incorporate grocery item linking to ingredients
+- incorporate grocery item linking to ingredients.
-- compile shopping lists based on menu builds and ingredient:item links
+- compile shopping lists based on menu builds and ingredient:item links.